 Some conditions seem to go hand in hand with fibromyalgia.
 Maybe you've experienced some of them.
-It's not yet clear whether they are truly separate but related illnesses, or just symptoms of fibro.
-And researchers also aren't sure if fibromyalgia causes these other conditions, if the conditions cause fibromyalgia, or if the coexisting conditions are completely unrelated.
+It's not yet clear whether related problems are truly separate illnesses or just symptoms of fibro.
+And researchers also aren't sure if fibromyalgia causes these other conditions, or if the conditions cause fibromyalgia, or if the two conditions are completely unrelated.
 Regardless, to feel your best, you need to manage them and work with your doctor to treat them.
 Fortunately, there are many options for doing just that.

 For folks with fibromyalgia, falling asleep, staying asleep, and sleeping deeply can be a struggle.
 So much so that quality sleep is more the exception than the rule.
 And sleep disorders like restless legs syndrome (RLS) and sleep apnea are more common.
 You've likely experienced sleepless nights yourself and know how much harder it is to cope with fibromyalgia pain and fatigue after a night of bad sleep.
 Talk with your doctor about improving your sleep.
 It will make it easier to deal with fibromyalgia symptoms.

 If you frequently experience nausea, diarrhea, constipation, abdominal pain, bloating, or gas, it could indicate irritable bowel syndrome (IBS), a condition that commonly coexists with fibromyalgia.
 Some findings suggest that a fibromyalgia-related overgrowth of bacteria in the small intestine may be a culprit in the fibromyalgia-IBS connection.
 Or certain fibromyalgia medications may cause GI side effects.
 If you have GI troubles, have a conversation with your doctor about possible causes -- as well as treatments.